 Focus Pages – Platform SEO

-All the verified tasks:
+All verified tasks:

 Focus Pages – Snippet

-It’s important to have attractive Search Engines Snippet and Social Media Snippet for your focus pages.
+It’s important to have attractive Search Engines Snippets and Social Media Snippets for your Focus Pages.
 It’s also important to have a good structured data JSON-LD for featured snippets in Google.

 You can validate your JSON-LD with: https://search.google.com/structured-data/testing-tool